Principal Investigator Responsibility Policy for Integrity of the Financial Management of Sponsored Programs

 The nature of sponsored project support is such that grant and contract administration cannot be performed without guidance and oversight by the Investigator, particularly when the project is supported by multiple sources.
 The PI best understands the scope of the project, the effort committed to it by faculty and staff and the relationship of that project to other projects with which resources may be shared with the consent of the sponsor.

 Accordingly, although the PI may delegate responsibility for day-to-day financial management of a grant or contract to others within the department or unit, the Investigator must exercise appropriate oversight of the overall finances of the project.
 This is necessary in order to ensure that charges to each grant and contract meet the following guidelines:

 - (a) As they relate to personnel costs, are consistent with the effort expended by those working on the grant or contract.
-This commitment is represented not only in the direct charges to the sponsored agreement, but also in the periodic Time & Effort Certification, which all Principal Investigators must certify for their individual sponsored agreements.
+This commitment is represented not only in the direct charges to the sponsored agreement, but also in the periodic Time & Effort Certification, which all PIs must certify for their individual sponsored agreements.
 Another example is adherence to the NIH Salary Cap, which is required on all NIH funded agreements.

 - (b) As they relate to costs other than personnel, are appropriately charged to the grant or contract.

 - (c) The PI named in the Notice of Award (NOA) has the authority to spend funds up to, but not exceeding, the sponsor approved budgeted; this authority is limited by the sponsor defined expenditure requirements and University policy.